-From the Nemours Foundation, TeensHealth: Drugs and Alcohol offers straightforward talk directed at teens on drug and alcohol abuse in a question and answer format.
+From the Nemours Foundation, TeensHealth: Drugs and Alcohol offers straightforward talk directed at teens on drug and alcohol misuse in a question and answer format.

-The Prescription Abuse Prevention Programs section of the Educate Before You Medicate site has a College Resource kit, Community Action Guide toolkit, and other information on preventing abuse of prescription drugs.
+The Prescription Abuse Prevention Programs section of the Educate Before You Medicate site has a College Resource kit, Community Action Guide toolkit, and other information on preventing misuse of prescription drugs.

 SAMHSA's National Helpline 1-800-662-HELP (4357), is a confidential, free, 24-hour-a-day, 365-day-a-year, information service for individuals and family members facing mental health and/or substance use disorders.
 The helpline, available in English and Spanish, provides referrals to local treatment facilities, support groups, and community-based organizations.

-The Drugs, Brains, and Behavior: The Science of Addiction booklet on drug addiction from NIDA describes drugs' effects on the brain and new approaches to preventing and treating addiction.
+The Drugs, Brains, and Behavior: The Science of Addiction booklet on drug addiction from NIDA describes drugs' effects on the brain and new approaches to preventing and treating substance use disorders.